Axonometric top section for examples of patterns in your neighbourhood.

 Each pattern is designed by an architect and can be adapted to your preferences and site requirements.
 The patterns are endorsed and eligible for a fast-tracked planning approval process.
 Each pattern includes architectural drawings and guidance to help you get started.

 The patterns are for anyone to use, on sites where low- and mid-rise housing types are permitted.
-Each pattern includes a version adapted for low- and mid-rise housing areas, as well as a version for other housing areas across NSW.
+Each pattern includes a base pattern and multiple variants that can be chosen to adapt to a specific site or preference.
+All the patterns have been developed to suit low- and mid-rise housing, with variations and adaptations to suit other housing areas across NSW.

 Choose from a range of housing types

 There are patterns available to suit a range of sites, locations and budgets.
-The low-rise housing types are 2 storey buildings including semi-detached homes or semis, terraces, manor homes and row houses.
-Mid-rise apartment designs (3 to 6 storeys) will be available later this year.
+The low-rise housing types are 2-storey buildings including semi-detached homes or semis, terraces, manor homes and row houses.
+Mid-rise housing types are 3- to 6-storey apartment buildings for small, corner and large lot sites.

 Good designs for every neighbourhood